Mooncake911/Game-Of-Life/README.md

 # Game-Of-Life
-The easiest realisation Game Of Life
+The easiest realisation for Game Of Life